coh516/elohim-date/README.md

 # elohim-date
-convert the date to Elohim date as per the vegan oath, with leap year every 4 years
+convert the date to Elohim date as per the vegan oath, with leap year and leap week every 4 years

 dates are based on sun angles